sensei-hacker/inavwiki/Ublox-3.01-firmware-and-Galileo.md

 sats: 17, fix 3
 2017-04-22 13:05:47.600
 ````
-For iNav firmware prior to 1.7.1, it is necessary to compile custom firmware with `-D GPS_PROTO_UBLOX_NEO7PLUS=1`.
-For iNav 1.7.1 firmware and later, PVT/10Hz updates can be enabled just by configuration:
+For INAV firmware prior to 1.7.1, it is necessary to compile custom firmware with `-D GPS_PROTO_UBLOX_NEO7PLUS=1`.
+For INAV 1.7.1 firmware and later, PVT/10Hz updates can be enabled just by configuration:
 ````
 set gps_provider = UBLOX7
 ````